Skip to content

 Just one copy of your DRP is never enough.
 Remember that you might not have access to your local network or physical office depending on the type of disaster.
 Keeping a copy in the cloud and in a safe in your office gives you more options.
 After all, having a well-crafted DRP but not being able to access it during a crisis would be a cruel, cruel irony.

-If you just don’t have the bandwidth for in-house disaster recovery planning, a managed IT service can provide additional resources and support.
+If you just don’t have the bandwidth for in-house disaster recovery planning, a disaster recovery solution or managed IT service might help.

-You can also free up more of your IT team’s time with PDQ Deploy & Inventory and PDQ Connect.
-These flexible solutions allow you to manage inventory and deploy packages seamlessly.
+You can also free up more of your IT team’s time with PDQ Connect.
+This flexible solution lets you manage inventory, deploy packages, and remediate vulnerabilities seamlessly.
 And by maintaining visibility and up-to-date systems, you can also avert many disasters.
 You’ll definitely still need to keep a disaster recovery plan handy, but with any luck, it can stay out of sight and (somewhat) out of mind.
-Sign up for a free trial of PDQ to savor the instant calm of streamlined device management.
+Sign up for a free trial of PDQ Connect to savor the instant calm of streamlined device management.